dqops/dqo/docs/checks/column/pii/contains-usa-phone-percent.md

 # contains usa phone percent data quality checks

-Column check that calculates the percentage of rows that contains USA phone number values in a column.
+Column check that calculates the percentage of rows that contains USA phone number values in a monitored column.

 ___